The Prisoner (2009 miniseries): Development

 The Prisoner went into production in June 2008.
 Location filming for The Village was in Swakopmund, Namibia.
 A production diary is available.
 After 18 weeks of shooting, principal photography wrapped on December 12, 2008.

 In an interview shortly after his death, Patrick McGoohan's widow said that producers of the new series had hoped that McGoohan would play a part in the revival: They wanted Patrick to have some part in it, but he adamantly didn't want to be involved.
 He had already done it.

-This was contradicted by Ian McKellen in an interview featured in the November 2009 edition of SFX Magazine where he was quoted as saying:
+This was contradicted by Sir Ian McKellen in an interview featured in the November 2009 edition of SFX, where he was quoted as saying:

 Producer Trevor Hopkins confirmed in an interview that he had invited McGoohan to play the role of the Number Six-like old man encountered by Caviezel's character early in the first episode.
 This is suggested by the jacket worn by the old man – the same style jacket as worn by Number 6 in the first series.
 McGoohan declined, but suggested he could play Number 2 instead.